Introduction to Reinforcement Learning

 Lectures

-This is a tentative schedule, and may change.
+This is a tentative schedule, and will adaptively change.

 Note on videos: The videos will be publicly available on YouTube.
 If you don’t feel comfortable being recorded, make sure to turn off your camera when asking questions (though I really prefer to see all your faces when presenting a lecture, so it doesn’t feel that I am talking to void!).